-If you or a loved one faces misdemeanor charges in California, call The Aron Law Firm to speak with an experienced criminal defense attorney and learn whether summary probation is a possibility for you.
-Our Santa Barbara criminal defense attorneys may help you gain insight into your options to address the allegation to reach a positive outcome.
+If you or a loved one is facing a criminal charge in the state of California, call The Aron Law Firm to speak with an experienced criminal defense attorney.
+When you partner with The Aron Law Firm, we will thoroughly examine your unique case and discuss whether summary probation could be a possibility for you.
+Our Santa Barbara criminal defense attorneys work tirelessly to help our clients gain insight into their options, address their allegations, and always aim to reach a positive outcome in their cases.

-Summary probation, or a “conditional sentence,” is defined under California Penal Code § 1203(a) as:
+Summary probation, also known as a “conditional sentence,” “informal probation,” or “court probation,” is defined under California Penal Code § 1203(a) as:

 “The suspension of the imposition or execution of a sentence and the order of revocable release in the community subject to conditions established by the court without the supervision of a probation officer.”

-Summary probation is much less demanding than formal (felony) probation and does not generally require sporadic meetings with a probation officer.
-However, the judge may schedule progress hearings to ensure completion of probation terms.
+Summary probation is much less demanding than formal (felony) probation and is supervised by the court system instead of the probation department.
+Rather than requiring defendants to attend periodic meetings with a probation officer, a judge may schedule progress hearings to ensure the completion of probation terms.
 Another contrast to formal probation is that there are no probation fees involved with summary probation.

-While summary probation may replace a jail sentence, it may also require an initial jail term of up to one year before it goes into effect.
+Sentences for summary probation usually last up to one year in California, but they can last longer depending on the crime.
+During this period, defendants must meet certain conditions.
+Although summary probation can replace a jail sentence in some instances, it can also require an initial jail term of up to one year before it goes into effect.
 That means summary probation does not guarantee that a person avoids jail time altogether.

-Who Is Eligible for Summary Probation in California?
+What Type of Offenses are Eligible for Summary Probation in Santa Barbara?

 Summary probation is usually only offered in cases where an offender commits a: